Improving performance in the road sector

 The project provides technical assistance for implementing road maintenance using funds from the fuel levy and is helping establish the National Road Fund.
 Employees of the building authorities and building contractors receive training and practical support in managing building contracts.

-In addition, the project is supporting the Ministry of Construction in decentralising services and in setting up a bridge maintenance system.
+In addition, the project is supporting the Ministry of Public Works in setting up a bridge maintenance system.
 It is advising the Liberian Government and other stakeholders on drawing awareness to road safety issues.

 It is also providing advice on introducing axle load control for heavy goods vehicles (through GIZ International Services) and is helping develop the Association for Liberian Construction Contractors (ALCC) institution.